The Alexa skills store starts to fill up quickly.

-Think of a short presentation message and put it on your homepage, clear and visible by also inserting the link to the skill in the Alexa store.
+Think of a short presentation message and put it on your homepage.
+Make it clear and visible by also inserting the link to the skill in the Alexa store.

-Perhaps a blog announcing the launch of the skill with a specific post where you explain in more detail what the skill does, what your audience can achieve using it, and why you decided to build it.
+Perhaps a blog announcing the launch of the skill with a specific post where you explain in more detail what the skill does.
+Add what your audience can achieve using it, and why you decided to build it.

-7. Promote the skill on your social channels
+7. Promote the Alexa Skill on your social channels

 Create posts to introduce your skill, enter the link on the Alexa store or blog post you have written to announce it.

-Think of a nice video in which you show the use of your skill, how it can be invoked and the main ways in which it can be used.
+Think of a nice video in which you show the use of your skill.
+Also, show how it can be invoked and the main ways in which it can be used.

-Post it on your main profiles and maybe consider an investment in advertising to reach a large audience who could be potentially interested (you could reach millions of people).
+Post it on your main profiles and maybe consider an investment in advertising.
+This way, reaching a large audience who could be potentially interested (you could reach millions of people).